-Before and after shots are really rewarding.
+“Before” and “after” shots are really rewarding.
 This is where EBTH was when they came to Ample.
 Clearly this was not an upgrade or a remodel.
 This was a total teardown.

 We make style tiles look good.
-They are a great tool for rapid exploration, look, tone and feel.
-Essentially, examples of headlines, text, navigation, sub navigation and imagery are all added to a single board that can then be iterated upon.
-Best of all, they can easily be combined with our wireframes to jumpstart our front-end development.
+They are a great tool for rapid exploration, look, tone, and feel.
+Essentially, examples of headlines, text, navigation, sub navigation, and imagery are all added to a single board that can then be iterated upon.
+Best of all, they can easily be combined with our wireframes to jumpstart our frontend development.

 This was a pain.
 Imagine walking into a home and needing to categorize everything for sale—descriptions, images, measurements.
 We had to figure out how to make the staff members efficient in filling in the info.
 We also had to assure that all this fresh data coming in every night wouldn’t crash the site.

 The goal was to make this easy and effortless.
 Amazon makes this seem like a cake walk.
 However, in reality, determining the hows and whys of shipping items of all sizes and varieties is a massive undertaking.
-We developed a way that allowed for quick estimations based on weight, complexity and distance.
+We developed a way that allowed for quick estimations based on weight, complexity, and distance.

 The focus was growth.
 This was a site built for estate sales in Cincinnati, a devoted but small online population.
-It needed to be ready to expand from one city to two, then to twenty, and well beyond.
+It needed to be ready to expand from one city to two, then to 20, and well beyond.
 This solution gave them malleable templates, abundant filtering options, and a controlled path forward on data storage with contingency plans for spiking traffic.

 How people engaged with the sales was changing.
 We needed to make sure it was changing for the better.
 Part of that was creating easy ways to see what was available—through keyword alerts as well as searches by item or by location or by category.
 We also made sure that the design felt both intimate and informative.
 Through easily navigable imagery, you can get to know the item.
-Bidding had to be clear, concise and easy so customers could revel in the deals they won.
+Bidding had to be clear, concise, and easy so customers could revel in the deals they won.